usc-psychsim/rddl2psychsim/README.md

 ## Fluents (variables)

 - `non-fluent`, converted into constants to be used for the definition of dynamics for other variables

 - ` state-fluent`, `interm-fluent`, and `observ-fluent`, all converted into PsychSim features
   - <u>Note:</u> `observ-fluent` variables are automatically added to agent's `omega` if `partially-observed` is specified in the `requirements` section

 - `action-fluent`, converted into PsychSim action

+  <u>Notes:</u>

-- Supports parameterized (n-arity) predicates by creating state features in PsychSim for all combinations of the parameters in the provided instance
+  - Supports parameterized (n-arity) predicates by creating state features in PsychSim for *all* combinations of the parameters in the provided instance

+  - Fluent stratification level from RDDL file is used to define the following hierarchy among features:

+    1. Actions
+    2. State fluents
+    3. Intermediate fluents (ordered according to the associated stratification `level` parameter)
+    4. Observable fluents

+    When creating dynamics' tree for a feature in PsychSim, the future value (current update step) of other features of a *strictly lower* level in the hierarchy is considered, otherwise their past value (previous updated step) is used

 ## Constants